List of EastEnders two-hander episodes: Sharon Watts and Michelle Fowler (4 April 1989)

 The third two-hander features the best friends Sharon Watts (Letitia Dean) and Michelle Fowler (Susan Tully).
 In the aftermath of Sharon's adoptive father, Den Watts' (Leslie Grantham) apparent death, the two friends start an evening at home with a bottle of wine and their memories.
 This episode was written by Tony McHale and directed by Mike Gibbon.

 After Den's supposed murder, Sharon begins to speculate about the identity of the mysterious woman who had been seen with him prior to his death.
 When Sharon tells Michelle that she felt that she and her daughter Vicki Fowler (Samantha Leigh Martin) were now her family, Michelle blurts out a secret that she has been keeping for over three years – that Den is Vicki's father and that she is the mystery woman who was seen with Den before his death.
 Michelle thought Sharon would be comforted to know that she is Vicki's sister, and that a part of Den lives on in Vicki.
 However, Sharon takes the news very badly, feeling hurt, angry and deceived.
 After slapping Michelle and having an emotional showdown, Sharon leaves their flat wishing that Michelle had never told her.

+In 2024, Radio Times placed the episode as their fifth best EastEnders two-hander, describing Michelle's secret as "one of the best-kept secrets in soap history".